 Industry analysts use the "survival ratio" to compare the A&E reserves among companies with such liabilities.
 The survival ratio is typically calculated by dividing a company's current net reserves by the three year average of annual paid losses.
 Hence, the survival ratio equals the number of years that it would take to exhaust the current reserves if future loss payments were to continue at historical levels.
-Using this measurement, our net three year asbestos survival ratio was 8.0 years at December 31, 2013.
+Using this measurement, our net three year asbestos survival ratio was 8.7 years at December 31, 2014.
 These metrics can be skewed by individual large settlements occurring in the prior three years and therefore, may not be indicative of the timing of future payments.

 Shareholders' Equity.
+Our shareholders' equity increased to \$7,451.1 million as of December 31, 2014 from \$6,968.3 million as of December 31, 2013.
+This increase was result of \$1,199.2 million of net income attributable to Everest Re Group, share-based compensation transactions of \$39.0 million and \$22.1 million of unrealized appreciation on investments, net of tax, partially offset by repurchases of 3.2 million common shares for \$500.0 million, \$145.9 million of shareholder dividends, \$95.4 million of net foreign currency translation adjustments and \$36.1 million of net benefit plan obligation adjustments.

 Our shareholders' equity increased to \$6,968.3 million as of December 31, 2013 from \$6,733.5 million as of December 31, 2012.
 This increase was result of \$1,259.4 million of net income attributable to Everest Re Group, share-based compensation transactions of \$83.3 million, and \$23.6 million of net benefit plan obligation adjustments, partially offset by repurchases of 4.7 million common shares for \$621.9 million, \$402.8 million of unrealized depreciation on investments, net of tax, \$106.7 million of shareholder dividends and \$0.2 million of net foreign currency translation adjustments.

-Our shareholders' equity increased to \$6,733.5 million as of December 31, 2012 from \$6,071.4 million as of December 31, 2011.
-This increase was the result of \$829.0 million of net income, \$154.3 million of unrealized appreciation on investments, net of tax, share-based compensation transactions of \$53.5 million, \$22.7 million of net foreign currency translation adjustments, partially offset by repurchases of 3.0 million common shares for \$290.0 million, \$100.4 million of shareholder dividends and \$7.0 million of net benefit plan obligation adjustments.